andyfaff/scipy/PEP/1-Optimizer.rst

              those examples need to iterate, they both finish up with an OptimizeResult, they both have convergence criteria, etc.
        * Give an example
+   * Enhancements
+       * Provide standard interface
+           * for enhancements to sklearn, dask-ml, etc. Possibly PyTorch. **Would those projects be prepared to state that?**
+           * it would provide a standard way to operate the object, but all the classes would still have different names
+           * give example of how sklearn could revamp (ask the developers how they'd use it)
+       * Provide class features
+           * object interaction.
+Useful for experts, intermediates.
+           * expose alg hyperparameters (grid search, etc)
+           * keyboard interrupts
+           * introduction of context manager enables easy setup of cleanup actions
+              * would make it easier have wholesale introduction of things like multiprocessing.
+              * We should think about multiprocessing or multithreaded algorithms like Hogwild!.
+How will these be used?
+      * Clean up minimize API (it's complicated right now)
+         * Require fewer arguments to minimize, and separate them
+   * Existing work
+       * Class defs: PyTorch, skopt
+       * Functional class wrapper around minimize: statsmodels, astropy, scikits.fitting
+       * Functional defs: sklearn, daskml, skimage
+       * Other:
+         * scikit.optimization (class based, no webpage (download from PyPI)).
    * Motivation
        * No standard interface for optimizers or functions.
            * Have to explain why minimize isn't a standard interface.